helps people win back their lives

 OWI vs DUI Michigan.
 So, in the early days of police enforcement, the OUIL abbreviation was similar to the OUI acronym still used to identify OUI driving by Maine, Massachusetts, and Rhode Island.
 Today, Michigan is one of three states (Wisconsin, Indiana, and Michigan) that refer to the driving intoxicated crime as "O.W.I."

 What Are the Current DUI-OWI Punishments in Michigan, 1st Offense OWI & Others?Here are the punishments for DUI and OWI convictions under Michigan law.
-A first offense OWI can require up to ninety-three (93) days of jail time, plus to pay fines of $100 to $500, and perform 360 hours (45 eight-hour shifts) of community service hours.
+A first-time offense OWI can require up to ninety-three (93) days of jail time, plus to pay fines of $100 to $500, and perform 360 hours (45 eight-hour shifts) of community service hours.

 For a conviction on a first offense OWVI case, the same potential 93 days of jail time exists, but this lesser included offense has a maximum fine of up to $300, but with the same burdensome 360 hours of community service.